Victor Crowley (film): Reception

 On Rotten Tomatoes, Victor Crowley holds an approval rating of 67% based on 15 reviews, with an average rating of 6.7/10.

-The film was met with mixed reviews.
 Steve Barton of Dread Central awarded the film a quality rating of 4 out of 5, stating that "Victor Crowley is a smartly written, outrageously funny, and incredibly gory affair that's nothing short of a gift for slasher fans who appreciate their films wrapped in viscera with gallons of blood to spare."
 JoBlo.com said of the film "VICTOR CROWLEY may be the best of the sequels to HATCHET, perhaps the best in the series."
 Kalyn Corrigan of Bloody Disgusting called it "the Gory Slasher Film You're Craving!", while critiquing "Sure, they spend a little too much time on the plane, and it would've been nice to see some of the more human characters last a bit longer during the runtime, but... in all honesty, it's just nice to have a series in the same iconic style that we can count on to carry us through the years of big studio films and over produced predictable cash grabs."
-Alternately, Brad Miska also reviewing for Bloody Disgusting said "While Hatchet has since become an iconic franchise, none of the sequels have been able to recreate the magic of the first film.
+Alternately, Brad Miska also reviewing for Bloody Disgusting said, "While Hatchet has since become an iconic franchise, none of the sequels have been able to recreate the magic of the first film.
 The latest, Victor Crowley, is easily the worst of the bunch."